ac-i2i-engineering/Web-Development/backend-django/user_database_web_app/README.md

 ```

 ### App Structure
 The frontend html is stored in the [templates](users/templates/users/index.html) folder.
 These are connected to [views.py](users/views.py), which will import the django user model and connect it to the login and registration forms in html.
+Each user has their login information saved in [this excel sheet](users/data/user_data.xlsx) and sent to an imaginary email.
 The views for each page are then given urls in [urls.py](users/urls.py).

 Django automatically connects the app to a sqlite database that can be found at [db.sqlite3](db.sqlite3).